AI Security Workflows: Automated Vulnerability Management

 fi

 The pipeline runs weekly.
 Finds vulnerabilities.
 Applies fixes.
 Runs tests.
-Creates a PR if everything passes.
+Opens a PR if everything passes.

 Your codebase heals itself.

-AI agents are perfect for this kind of work because:
+AI agents fit this kind of work because:

 It's systematic.
 Security scanning follows predictable patterns.
 Run command, parse output, apply fix, verify.
 No creativity required.